BJCaasenbrood/SorotokiCode/README.md

 [1] B. Caasenbrood, A. Pogromsky, and H. Nijmeijer. *A Computational Design Framework for Pressure-driven Soft Robots through Nonlinear Topology Optimization*, RoboSoft 2019 - 2019 IEEE International Conference on Soft Robotics, 2020.

 # Citation
-If you are using SOROTOKI in your academic work, please consider to cite the toolkit:
+If you are using Sorotoki in your academic work, please consider to cite the toolkit:
 ```
 @misc{Caasenbrood2018,
   author = {Caasenbrood, Brandon},